apolitical/rust-kcov/README.md

 - `shopt` is for shell options, `-s` is to turn an option on, `extglob` is for extended pattern
 - `--include-pattern` is used to limit which files will be included in the report (without it, it will report on all dependencies etc, which isn't useful information and will throw off coverage %)
-- `--verify` checks for problems when the app was compiled, weirdly coverage doesn't work without it.
+- `--verify` checks for problems when the app was compiled, weirdly kcov doesn't work on Rust without it.
 - You must then provide two locations:
   1. Where your coverage report to go, in this case `target/cov`
   2. The file to run.
 When `cargo test` runs it will create a file named after your project but with some random characters after it, but it creates a second file, almost the same but with a `.d` after it.
-This means you can nout use `<your-app-name>-*` because kcov will fail.
+This means you cannot use `<your-app-name>-*` because kcov will fail.
 Using `extglob` though, we're able to select a file with an alpha numeric suffix (i.e. no `.`).

 ## Contributing

-This is a very loosley cobbled together project, I really hope you'll find it useful.
+This is a very loosely cobbled together project, I really hope you'll find it useful.
 If you have any problems with it, please open an issue.
 If you'd like to make a Pull Request please do!
-Checkout the [Contributing](CONTRIBUTING.md) guide and [Code of Conduct](CODE_OF_CONDUCT.md).
+Checkout the [Contributing](CONTRIBUTING.md) guide and [Code of Conduct](CODE_OF_CONDUCT.md) for more information.